raspberrypilearning/charting-champions/en/step_5.md

 Update the code that reads from `data.csv` to read from your new file.

 These files have more than one column of numbers.
-Use indexes on the `entries` list to choose which to add to your chart.
+Use indexes on the `tally` list to choose which to add to your chart.

 The carbon dioxide data uses numbers with decimals.
 To convert them from text strings, you'll need to use `float()` instead of `int()`.